djalbat/yapp/README.md

 yapp.didMount();
 ```
-Note that if you take this approach then you must call the `didMount()` method explicitly.
+Note that if you take this approach then you must call Yapp's `didMount()` method explicitly.

 ### Make use of an Easy element